nla-group/fABBA/paper/paper.md

 Symbolic representations enhance time series processing by a large number of powerful techniques developed, e.g., by the natural language processing or bioinformatics communities [@SAX03; @lin2007experiencing]. *fABBA* is a Python module for computing such symbolic time series representations very efficiently, enabling their use for downstream tasks such as time series classification, forecasting, and anomaly detection.

 # Acknowledgement
 Stefan Güttel acknowledges a Royal Society Industry Fellowship IF/R1/231032.
+Xinye Chen is supported by the European Union (ERC, inEXASCALE, 101075632).
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.

 # References